About

 e) uncompromising ethics and standards

-Having been in a venture-backed, high-tech start-up during and after the dot com bubble and crash, I know the above definition is not easy to implement.
-I’m sure I’ll stumble along the way with my kids and career aspirations but as a female (muse) entrepreneur, I will keep on trying to shift the definition and reality by musing on this blog.
-But I can’t do it without your help!
-Let me know what you are up to and I’d love to try to incorporate your stories into blog posts for others to read, get inspired and help us all make the entrepreneurial shift!
+Having founded a venture-backed, high-tech start-up during and after the dot com bubble and crash, I know the above definition is not easy to implement.
+I have and I know I will continue to stumble along the way with my kids, personal life, and career aspirations, but I will keep on trying to shift the definition and reality by musing on this blog.